Tyrone Carter: San Diego Chargers

 On October 5, 2010, Carter was signed by the San Diego Chargers to replace suspended safety Steve Gregory.

 Career statistics

-Personal
+Personal life

 Carter and his wife April have two biological children: Tyra and Tyree.
 Carter also has three children from previous relationships: Tyrone Jr., Tristan, and April.

 His brother, Tank Carter, was sentenced to five years in prison for not appearing at court for a charge of driving with a revoked license.
 Rather than report to prison on January 6, 2006, where he was to serve a 6-month prison sentence, he instead traveled to watch his brother play 3 road playoff games and then in Super Bowl XL.
 Tank had originally been scheduled to report to jail on December 8, 2005, but Circuit Judge Stanton S. Kaplan allowed him an extra month to spend the holidays with his family and children.
 When he finally turned himself in on February 13, one week after Super Bowl XL, the judge added 54 months to his original 6-month sentence.